bormaxi8080/starred/README.md

 - [Malwarize/webpalm](https://github.com/Malwarize/webpalm) - 🕸️  Crawl in the web network
 - [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
 - [denandz/sourcemapper](https://github.com/denandz/sourcemapper) - Extract JavaScript source trees from Sourcemap files
-- [hueristiq/xurlfind3r](https://github.com/hueristiq/xurlfind3r) - A command-line utility designed to help you discover URLs for a given domain in a simple, efficient way.
-It works by gathering information from a variety of passive sources, meaning it doesn't interac
+- [hueristiq/xurlfind3r](https://github.com/hueristiq/xurlfind3r) - A command-line utility designed to discover URLs for a given domain in a simple, efficient way.
+It works by gathering information from a variety of passive sources, meaning it doesn't interact directl
 - [kgretzky/evilginx2](https://github.com/kgretzky/evilginx2) - Standalone man-in-the-middle attack framework used for phishing login credentials along with session cookies, allowing for the bypass of 2-factor authentication
 - [securebinary/firebaseExploiter](https://github.com/securebinary/firebaseExploiter) - FirebaseExploiter is a vulnerability discovery tool that discovers Firebase Database which are open and can be exploitable.
 Primarily built for mass hunting bug bounties and for penetration testing.
 - [qdm12/gluetun](https://github.com/qdm12/gluetun) - VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.